 Your pets are a treasured member of your family and sometimes finding the right veterinarian can be a difficult task.
-At Vetwise Animal Hospital in Dartmouth, we’re a family owned and operated practice that is committed to offering your furry friends the best possible care.
+At Vetwise Animal Hospital in Downtown Dartmouth, we’re a family owned and operated practice that is committed to offering your furry friends the best possible care.
 From exams and preventative care to dental procedures and surgery, we are a full-service clinic offering our services to companion pets (cats and dogs).
 With an in-house laboratory, two trained veterinarians and a staff full of animal lovers, you and your pet will fit right in at Vetwise Animal Hospital.

 Weight management programs

 Contact us today to learn more or to schedule an appointment.

 To help ensure your pet’s safety during surgery we use the safest anesthetic agents available.
 A certified veterinary technician continually monitors your pet’s vital functions, including heart rate, respiratory rate, blood pressure, and blood oxygen level, throughout the procedure and during recovery.
 Because safety is our primary concern, our modern surgical suite and laboratory are equipped with the diagnostic instruments necessary to carefully monitor your pet at every step of the anesthesia, from admittance to full recovery and departure from the practice.

 Surgeries performed at our hospital include elective spays and neuters, abdominal surgeries, orthopaedic surgeries, and surgical repair of life-threatening injuries.
 Some surgeries are complex and may require a specialist.
 If this is the case, our doctors will refer your pet to a board certified surgeon.

 Pain management is not only humane, but helps your pet feel better, heal more quickly, and may prevent adverse medical consequences associated with uncontrolled pain.
 At Vetwise Animal Hospital, we feel that managing your pet’s pain is an important part of our commitment to your pet’s health.